SCLOUD-PTE-LTD/docs/private-cloud-guidelines/adminguide/billing.md

 ![upcpuprice](/assets/images/adminguide/upcpuprice.png)

 The administrator can modify the base price for each billing resource item.
-In the above figure, taking virtual machine CPU as an example, the hourly price of a single-core vCPU can be set at 0.2431 yuan, indicating that the hourly unit price of a single-core vCPU is 0.2431 yuan.
+In the above figure, taking virtual machine CPU as an example, the hourly price of a single-core vCPU can be set at 0.2431 credit, indicating that the hourly unit price of a single-core vCPU is 0.2431 credit.
 At the same time, the platform supports tiered pricing based on the external IP address range, as shown in the figure below:

 ![bgpprice](/assets/images/adminguide/bgpprice.png)

-The administrator can set tiered pricing for external network segment (such as the Bgp segment in the above figure) IP bandwidth, where the global benchmark price for 0M~5M is 1 yuan, and that for 5M~99999999M is 10 yuan, thus improving the maintainability of the platform billing.
+The administrator can set tiered pricing for external network segment (such as the Bgp segment in the above figure) IP bandwidth, where the global benchmark price for 0M~5M is 1 credit, and that for 5M~99999999M is 10 credit, thus improving the maintainability of the platform billing.

 ## 9.6 Bill Management